-Synopsis: When we’re not talking about ways to make more money to help other people and live better lives, we’re talking about ways to save money on fantastic experiences.
-This post is part 1/2 of a travel hack rarely discussed.
+Travel hacking is one way to save money on travel.
+This post is part of a travel hack rarely discussed.
 It sets up the stage and provides some insights into more extravagant spending.
-We’ll also explore whether more luxurious living is really worth the price.
-Hope you enjoy and stick around for part 2!
+We'll also explore whether more luxurious living is really worth the price.

 I realized something interesting long ago.
 While it’s hard to live it up year round like a celebrity, it’s easier to live it up each year for 2 – 6 weeks.
 As a result, the older I get, the more I gravitate towards “making these trips count.”
 The gap in lifestyle between the really rich and the rest of us is narrowing.

 A lot of extremely wealthy people are workaholics and don’t take much more than six weeks off a year because they can’t.
 Their success demands they work around the clock, which is quite frankly, a paradox of success.